 2. Sticking to Your Camera All the Time

 We get that Instagram pictures are important, but being glued to the camera all the time leads to missing out on so much.
-Keep clicking pictures but also explore the gorgeous views live so that you don’t miss out on the bliss you were looking for.
+Keep clicking pictures and explore the gorgeous views live so that you don’t miss out on the bliss you were looking for.
 Don’t miss out on the scenic beauty in real!

 3. Not Experiencing the Sunrise